How to cook Ravioli/Tagliatelle/Spaghetti

 Instructions: Take a big pot and boil water, salt it (preferably with course salt).
 Keep an ice bath ready to douse the gnocchi in so as to stop the cooking process once you fish out from boiling water.
-Now put in the gnocchi gently in the boiling water and cook until they float and maybe a minute more.
+Now put in the gnocchi gently in the boiling water (make sure the water is properly boiling!) and cook until they float and maybe a minute more.
 Put them in the ice bath for 30 seconds and then put them on a dry kitchen towel.
 Now you can use the gnocchi to toss in your favorite sauce!
 Gnocchi can also be frozen, to cook frozen gnocchi- make sure you cook them in small batches, add a couple of gnocchis straight from the freezer, gently at a time in boiling salted water, gradually just putting in enough for each of them to have their own space, if you throw in all of the frozen gnocchi at one time they will sink to the bottom as the water will cool super fast.
 Enjoy!

 How to use our sauces